kellya/pocli/README.md

 =======

 After you have met the requirements, edit the config file and add your specific data, then you just need to run *pocli.py -f config --message*.
-Additinally, you may run *pocli.py --help* to see the list of options available.
+Additionally, you may run *pocli.py --help* to see the list of options available.

 Warnings